 Gaming is a massive industry with many different types of gaming, from first-person shooter games to card and board games.
-However, the most popular type of game on the market today is still video games.
-Gamers worldwide play video games and account for a third of all entertainment media time spent in America.
-The latest research suggests that there are nearly 3 billion people who play video games worldwide.
+However, the most popular type of game today is still video games.
+The latest research suggests that nearly 3 billion people play video games worldwide.

 It’s no surprise that laptop manufacturers want to appeal to this growing community of gamers by creating laptops explicitly designed for gaming purposes.

-Laptops made for gaming have higher graphics quality than standard laptops and more powerful processors and memory capacities.
+What makes a gaming laptop?
+A gaming laptop has higher graphics quality than standard laptops and more powerful processors and memory capacities.
 They can run demanding high-end video game visuals without lag or delay.
-However, laptops explicitly designed for gaming come at a higher price tag, so many gamers choose to turn their standard laptop into gaming laptops instead.
+However, a gaming laptop comes at a higher price tag, so many gamers turn their normal laptop into a gaming laptop to play games.

 How to turn a laptop into a gaming laptop

-How can you turn your regular everyday laptop into a gaming laptop?
+How can you turn your ordinary laptop into a gaming laptop?
 It’s easier than you think.
-Just follow these simple steps:
+Just follow these simple steps to run games smoothly.

-It would be best if you started by cleaning your laptop.
+It would be best to start by cleaning your laptop for a better gaming experience.
 Maybe you’ve noticed there’s a lot of dust and debris accumulating in the vents and around the fan?
 This is not good for your laptop; it can damage its internal components, such as the motherboard, CPU, and hard drive, over time.

 The best way to prevent this from happening is to clean out your laptop regularly.
 You can use compressed air or a vacuum cleaner (be sure not to damage any internal components) and carefully blow and suck the debris away from around the vents and fan of your laptop.
 If you do this once every couple of months, you shouldn’t have any trouble keeping your laptop running smoothly.